 The High by Satisfy, Paris

 While Satisfy has previously created running playlists to be experienced digitally, the vinyl album offers an alternative physical touchpoint for customers.
-It takes design cues from the brand’s apparel range, with a slick aesthetic and eco-friendly materials.
+It takes design cues from the brand’s new apparel range, Studio, with a slick aesthetic and eco-friendly materials.

 US – NiceSeats is empowering consumers to take hygiene into their own hands with its fabric seat covers for air travel.